Donfred-Shaji/Astra-medtech/README.md

 # Astra-medtech
-## Astra medtech file is  problem 2 Answer
+## Python answer 2 file is  problem 2 Answer
 ## other two files are the code of ros problem